YOU'RE ALL SET!

-The Emerald Isle is often noted as being one of the most beautiful place on earth, with its endless brilliant green hills and dramatic cliffs that reach down to picturesque beaches and a turquoise sea, along with magnificent castles and charming villages.
+The Emerald Isle is often noted as being one of the most beautiful places on earth, with its endless brilliant green hills and dramatic cliffs that reach down to picturesque beaches and a turquoise sea, along with magnificent castles and charming villages.
 But when it comes to the best of the best, these destinations may be the most spectacular of all.

 Cliffs of Moher (Hotel Prices & Photos)

-The Cliffs of Moher are one of Ireland’s most iconic, and most visited, natural attractions.
+The Cliffs of Moher are one of Ireland’s most iconic, and most visited natural attractions.
 Soaring more 700 feet over the Atlantic Ocean, they stretch from about the village of Doolin, for nearly five miles to Hags Head in County Clare at the southwestern edge of the Burren region.
 These imposing, breathtaking cliffs also offer some of the most amazing views in the country.
-On a clear day you’ll see Galway Bay and the Twelve Pins mountain range in the distance, as well as the Aran Islands: Inis Oirr, Inis Meain and Inis Mor.
+On a clear day, you’ll see Galway Bay and the Twelve Pins mountain range in the distance, as well as the Aran Islands: Inis Oirr, Inis Meain and Inis Mor.
 If you’re lucky, you’ll hear the beautiful sounds of Irish harpist Tina Mulrooney entertaining visitors with traditional Irish ballads like “Danny Boy” while the ocean waves crash below.

 Slieve League Cliffs (Hotel Prices & Photos)

 Although the Cliffs of Moher are the most famous, Slieve League is the home of some of the highest sea cliffs in all of Europe, perched along the northwest coast in Donegal.
-A nearly sheer drop of about 2,000 feet separate the Atlantic from the cliff’s highest point.
+A nearly sheer drop of about 2,000 feet separates the Atlantic from the cliff’s highest point.
 From here, on a clear day you can see the Ben Bulben Mountains in Leitrim and Sligo, Donegal Bay and a seemingly endless bright blue sea as seabirds fly overhead.

 Ring of Kerry (Hotel Prices & Photos)